Communities

 Skipping 3 deleted comments.

-celtschk‭ wrote almost 4 years ago · edited almost 4 years ago
+celtschk‭ wrote about 4 years ago · edited about 4 years ago

 OK, so $S_0$ is a unit square. $B_1$ is a section of $S_0$ of area $1/1$, that is, all of $S_0$ except for a null set.
 Since it is a section by a straight line, that null set can be either empty, a corner point or a side. $S_1 = S_0\setminus B_1$ (your $S$ at that point misses an index, but up to now, $S_0$ is the only $S$ already defined, so it must be that), so $S_1$ is that null set.
 So now you're down to a line segment at best.
 I strongly suspect that is not what you had in mind.